paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-203-general-matters.md

 Pub.
 L. 117–81, § 1701(b)(2)(A), amended directory language of Pub.
 L. 116–283, § 1807(b)(1), which enacted this section.

 #### Effective Date of 2021 Amendment
 Amendment by Pub.
 L. 117–81 applicable as if included in the enactment of title XVIII of Pub.
 L. 116–283 as enacted, see section 1701(a)(2) of Pub.
-L. 117–81, set out in a Technical, Conforming, and Clerical Amendments Related to Title XVIII of the Fiscal Year 2021 NDAA note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001) and Effective Date note below.
+L. 117–81, set out in a note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001) and Effective Date note below.

 #### Effective Date
 Section effective Jan.
 1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
 L. 116–283, set out as an Effective Date of 2021 Amendment note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).